bodhiproject/bodhi-qweb3-api/README.md

-# bodhi-server
+# Bodhi-API
-An open source blockchain explorer for monitoring Bodhi platform
+An open source local API server for interacting with the Bodhi-Core platform and Qtum blockchain.

 ## Get Started